Researching Rural & Behavioral Health

 How We Support the Scientific Community

 The center supports and mentors junior investigators (project leaders) vested in issues specific to rural and AI health.
-This leads to greater stability, sustainability, and growth of regional research infrastructure.
+This leads to greater stability, sustainability and growth of regional research infrastructure.
 The leadership team provides project leaders with an individualized mentorship plan to enhance their professional skills and further their research goals to become successful, independent investigators.

-The center also supports two interdisciplinary cores:
+The center also supports three interdisciplinary cores:

 These research support cores provide center affiliates and regional scientists with key expertise and access to the most current approaches.